televandalist/RADocsTEMP/docs/games/Game-Identification.md

 #### Nintendo DS

-An NDS ROM has a 0x160 byte header.
+A NDS ROM has a 0x160 byte header.
 In this header are pointers to icon/title information and to the boot code for both processors.
 The hash method combines the header, the two pieces of boot code, and the icon/title information and hashes the result.

 * The icon/title information is 0xA00 bytes starting at the address stored in the header at $68
 * The arm9 code address is stored at $20 in the header, and the size is stored at $2C in the header